ohdsi-studies/PulmonaryHypertensionCharacterization/README.md

 ```
 ##=========== START OF INPUTS ==========
-keyringName <- "HowOften"
+keyringName <- "PHNetworkStudy"
-connectionDetailsReference <- "mYDatasourceKey"
+connectionDetailsReference <- "mdcd"
-workDatabaseSchema <- 'writable_schema'
+workDatabaseSchema <- 'scratch_jswerdel'
-cdmDatabaseSchema <- 'cdm_schema'
+cdmDatabaseSchema <- 'cdm_truven_mdcd_v2565'
-outputLocation <- '{path/to/Strategus/Output}'
+outputLocation <- 'D:/projects/PHNetworkStudy/Strategus' #change to a location with at least 1 GB of disk space
-resultsLocation <- '{path/to/Strategus/Results}'
+resultsLocation <- 'D:/projects/PHNetworkStudy/Results' #change to a location with at least 1 GB of disk space
-minCellCount <- 5 # set this to a value where you want to censor small cells
+minCellCount <- 5
-cohortTableName <- "howoften_cohort"
+cohortTableName <- "phnetworkstudy_cohort"
 ```

 Note: the outputLocation will be reused between analysis exeuctions to cache cohort generation info.
 Each analysis execution will copy from the `outputLocation` to the `resultsLocation` under the directory dedicated to the individual studies.
 The `resultsLocation` folder will be zipped and submitted for inclusion in the ShinyApp viewer.